FranklinChen/talk-on-overusing-regular-expressions/README.md

 I will emphasize ease of use, since one reason for the overuse of regular expressions is that they are so easy to pull out of one's toolbox.

+### Provided materials

+- running code, with test suite
+  - Scala
+  - Ruby
+  - JavaScript
+  - Perl
+- PDFs of slides
+  - presentation for viewing
+  - handout for printing